KippAD/html-css-project/README.md

 The gallery page displays various images relating to the business.

--  **Responsive Design** - Images resize to maintain style depending on the viewport sizes.
+-  **Responsive Design** - Images resize to maintain style irrespective of the viewport size.

 -  **Positive Emotional Response** - Images were selected in order to elicit a positive emotional response and convince prospective customers to use the service.